California Consumer Privacy Act Disclosure

 Please note: you may only make a CCPA request twice within a 12-month period.

 To help protect your privacy and maintain security, we will take steps to verify your identity before granting you access to your Personal Information or complying with your request.
 If you request access to or deletion of your Personal Information, we may require you to provide any of the following information: name, date of birth, email address, telephone number, or postal address.
 In addition, if you ask us to provide you with specific pieces of Personal Information, we will require you to sign a declaration under penalty of perjury that you are the consumer whose Personal Information is the subject of the request.
 If you designate an authorized agent to make an access or deletion request on your behalf, (a) we may require you to provide the authorized agent written permission to do so, and (b) for access and deletion requests, we may require you to verify your own identity directly with us (as described above).

 Any Personal Information we collect from you to verify your identity in connection with your request will be used solely for the purposes of verification.

-This Notice was initially published on January 1, 2020.
+This Notice was published on March 21, 2023.
 Please review this Notice periodically, as we may change it from time to time.
 If we make changes to this Notice, we will revise the “Last Updated” date at the top of this document.